fpaoloconteduca/fpaoloconteduca.github.io/README.md

 <br />
 I am a senior economist at the Bank of Italy (World Trade and Emerging Market Economies Unit).

-My current research interests focus on international trade, particularly the determinants of multinational production.
+My research interests focus on international trade, particularly the determinants of multinational production.
 I also worked on the relationship between Covid-19 and economic activity.

 Click [here](https://github.com/fpaoloconteduca/fpaoloconteduca.github.io/blob/main/CV.pdf) to view my CV.